IrvingGomez/PersonalWebpage/content/project/Happiness/index.md

   focal_point: Smart
 ---

-<b> This page is on construction, I plan to write a post where I extend the teheoretics ommited here. </b>
+<b> This page is on construction, I plan to write a post where I extend the theory ommited here. </b>

 <b> The main purpose is to show interactive graphs fruit of a statistical analysis of the data. </b>